melaniehardie/Vitamin-C-on-Tooth-Growth/README.md

-The rejection region includes both tails and is therefore two-sided since we will reject the null hypothesis if the test statistic is smaller or greater than the confidence interval boundaries.
+The rejection region includes both tails and is therefore two-sided since we will reject the null hypothesis if the test statistic is smaller or greater than the corresponding t critical values.

 Perform the t-test: